Why Niche Marketing Strategy Increases Your Business Reach

 But wait!
 Could you get even MORE specific?
 Are these women dealing with their own issues with conflict and need skills to better manage the conflict that they themselves experience?
 Or do they need skills to identify and diffuse conflict among the members of their team?
 Oooh, now you can get even more specific with your content and more narrow with your niche.

 Carrying on with our conflict example above, you would most likely talk to women in leadership positions differently than you would to similarly-positioned men, based on certain societal constructs.
 Focusing on one particular audience allows you to create content that will speak to THEM – and to acknowledge the challenges that a particular group might have in dealing with a particular problem.
 Creating content that, in this example, appeals to women in leadership who want to improve their own conflict-handling habits lets you go a mile deep with your content.
+This depth is exactly what makes a recipient-focused messaging approach so much more effective than generic communications.

 Think about how you would talk about your business.
 Which do you think has more power?
 “I am a dog trainer.”
 OR “I teach people how to get their dogs to come quickly when called.”